USS Volador (SS-490): Mediterranean Sea

 During the first few months of 1971, Volador conducted exercises and drills and underwent upkeep in preparation for deployment to the Mediterranean Sea.
 On 19 April, she arrived at Rota, Spain, and commenced participation in Exercise "Dawn Patrol 71 in with several NATO units on 23 April.
-Upon completion of this exercise on 12 May, Volador visited Piraeus, Greece; Augusta Bay, Sicily; Palma, Majorca; Villefranche, France; Gibraltar; Naples, Italy; and Málaga, Spain; and returned to Rota on 19 July for turnover.
+Upon completion of this exercise on 12 May, Volador visited Piraeus, Greece; Augusta Bay, Sicily; Palma de Mallorca, Mallorca; Villefranche-sur-Mer, France; Gibraltar; Naples, Italy; and Málaga, Spain; and returned to Rota on 19 July for turnover.
 Volador departed for Charleston, South Carolina, on 21 July after spending three months in the Mediterranean Sea.
 On 1 August, she was diverted from her homeward transit to render assistance to the tanker M/T Lacon, a Liberian vessel which was on fire.
 Volador arrived at Charleston on 5 August and began a period of leave and upkeep until 20 September when she entered the Charleston Naval Shipyard, commencing a regular overhaul and battery renewal.